pitdicker/pitdicker.github.io/_posts/2020-01-01-Creative-methods-on-interior-mutability-types.md

 }
 ```

 Are there any other internal mutability types that can follow this trick?
-The type has to support the same operation as `from_mut`, and it should not hand out regular references.
-That narrows it down to `Cell` and `AtomicCell`.
+The type has to support the same operation as `from_mut`, and it should not hand out a regular mutable reference from the parent cell and from the inner cell at the same time (`Cell` never hands out any, so that is easy).

-`AtomicCell` uses the address of the wrapped value to synchronize accesses to it with other threads.
+`AtomicCell` also doesn't hand out references, but uses the address of the wrapped value to synchronize accesses with other threads.
 Even if we take a reference to something inside it and wrap it in an `AtomicCell` again, the address will not be the same.
 So I don't think it is something that can be supported.

+`TCell` and `LCell` could implement `from_mut`, and can also ensure there a mutable reference is unique.
+The owner ensures either all references are shared, or that there is only one mutable reference.
+Multiple mutable references can be created with [`LCellOwner::{rw2, rw3}`](https://docs.rs/qcell/0.4.0/qcell/struct.LCellOwner.html#method.rw2), but those methods check at runtime the adresses are different, and can be extended to check the addresses don't fall within the size of one of the values.

 ## Any other creativity?